janellyn/CurriculumsSystem/README.md

 2. Open the project in Visual Studio or any other supported C# development environment.

-3. Create a database named **"curriculums-system"** in SQL Server and execute the script from the `database.sql` file to create the required tables and relationships.
+3. Create a database in SQL Server and execute the script from the `database.sql` file to create the required tables and relationships.

 4. Update the connection string in the appsettings.json file within your MVC project: